aantron/promise/README.md

 broken.
 An important observation is that it is only the *functions* that are broken &mdash; the promise *data structure* is not.
-That means that to make JS promises type-safe, we can keep the existing JS data structure, and just provide safe replacement functions to use with it in Reason.
+That means that to make JS promises type-safe, we can keep the existing JS data structure, and just provide safe replacement functions to use with it in ReScript.
 This is good news for interop :)

 To fix the functions, only the [special-case flattening](#JSPromiseFlattening)